AlliedProduct/Blog-Post-Insecure-VS-Secure/README.md

 # Blog-Post-Insecure-VS-Secure
-This repository contains a simple blog application with two iversions:
+This repository contains a simple blog application with two versions:

 - **insecure** – an intentionally vulnerable version
 - **secure** – a hardened version with security controls